Movies & Tv Shows

 Now that the call has come, Momoa is bringing to life one of DC’s most outrageous and intriguing characters.
 Created by writer Roger Slifer and artist Keith Giffen, Lobo is the brash and bold bounty hunter from the planet Czarnia.
 Known for his violent nature, superhuman strength, and regenerative abilities, he’s about as far from PG as possible—DC’s wild answer to Marvel’s Deadpool.

-The announcement comes at a crucial time for DC, which has been struggling to regain its footing in the box office.
+The announcement comes at a crucial time for DC, which has been struggling to regain its footing at the box office.
 The entertainment company’s last five blockbuster releases have failed to make an impact.
 Dwayne Johnson’s Black Adam was panned by critics, Blue Beetle struggled to recoup its reported USD $125 million budget, and the Ezra Miller-led The Flash faced numerous controversies and legal troubles before its release.
 Even Momoa’s recent Aquaman and the Lost Kingdom has struggled to connect with audiences, earning a low 33% freshness rating on Rotten Tomatoes.

-Lobo: Portrait of Bastich | Image: DC
+Lobo Portrait Of A Bastich | Image: DC MARVAL

 About the Author